prikarsartam/prikarsartam.github.io/src/notes/1__mathematics.md

 [This fundamental result](https://plato.stanford.edu/entries/logic-higher-order/) states: if a first-order theory has an infinite model, it has a countable model.
 More strikingly, it has models of every infinite cardinality.

-This reveals a profound limitation: **first-order theories cannot distinguish between models of different infinite cardinalities.** The natural numbers can be axiomatized in first-order logic, yet the theory has non-standard models with more elements than standard $\mathbb{N}$—models where different "integers" satisfy identical first-order properties.
+This reveals a general limitation: **first-order theories cannot distinguish between models of different infinite cardinalities.** The natural numbers can be axiomatized in first-order logic, yet the theory has non-standard models with more elements than standard $\mathbb{N}$—models where different "integers" satisfy identical first-order properties.

 $\text{If } \Gamma \models \phi \text{ in some model, then } \Gamma \models \phi \text{ in a countable model}$